NCIP/caarray/README.txt

       /usr/local/caarray/jboss-5.1.0.GA-nci).
     - jboss.server.jndi.port
     - jboss.server.port
+  + CAS Setup (if using Single Sign on)
+    - single.sign.on.install
+    - cas.server.hostname
+    - cas.server.port
   In addition to the copied property values above, also look at the following properties for necessary changes:
   + Ivy Resolution.
 This will speed up ivy resolution.
 Unset if dependencies change (or clean out your cache):
     - ivy.resolve.pessimistic=false